Defining Personal Information

 If you reasonably believe that the personal information held by AMK Law of you is not current, accurate or relevant, then you may notify AMK Law of that belief.
 However, AMK Law reserves the right to not agree with the requested corrections.

 While AMK Law adopts measures to protect your personal information from misuse, unauthorised access, modification, disclosure, loss or modification, AMK Law cannot guarantee security of your personal information.
 Notwithstanding this, AMK Law implements internet security regimes including firewall mechanisms, access of personal information by authorised users only and physical security measures.

 AMK Law adopts a concerned approach to any privacy complaints.
-If you reasonably believe that your privacy has been breached, then we will endeavor to respond within fourteen (14) days after receiving your concern or complaint and to resolve your complaint within twenty-eight (28) days after receiving your concern or complaint.
-If you have any concerns or complaints about how AMK Law has handled your personal information then you can directly contact the Office of the Australian Information Commissioner by visiting www.oaic.gov.au, contacting 1300 363 992 or through electronic communication at email@example.com.
+If you reasonably believe that your privacy has been breached, then we will endeavour to respond within fourteen (14) days after receiving your concern or complaint and to resolve your complaint within twenty-eight (28) days after receiving your concern or complaint.
+If you have any concerns or complaints about how AMK Law has handled your personal information then you can directly contact the Office of the Australian Information Commissioner by visiting www.oaic.gov.au, contacting 1300 363 992 or through electronic communication at firstname.lastname@example.org.

 Level 1, 271 William Street.